-If you’re a content creator, you’ve probably wondered how to make money on TikTok, how much money you can make, and what the platform’s payments look like.
-Let’s talk TikTok monetization!
+If you’re a content creator, you’ve probably wondered how people make money on TikTok, how much money they can make, and what the platform’s payments look like.
+Let’s talk monetization!

 Since its global launch in 2017, the social media giant has been hot property.
 But can you make money on TikTok?
+Does TikTok pay you?
 Yes!
 As its popularity surged, it became a viable income stream for many content creators, rather than just a place to watch videos of Arnold Schwarzenegger chasing a miniature pony.

-How many views do you need to make money on TikTok?
+How many views and followers do you need to make money on TikTok?

 Until December 2021, the barrier to making money directly from TikTok was much higher.
 To monetize your account, you had to be at least 18 years old (which is still the case!), have more than 10,000 followers, and have at least 100,000 video views in the last 30 days.